Sarah Mardini: Activism for refugees and legal accusations

-According to a report in The Guardian, they and two other NGO members were held in pre-trial detention for 106 days, "with Mardini being incarcerated in Athens' high-security Korydallos prison."
+According to a report in The Guardian, they and two other NGO members were held in pre-trial detention for 106 days, with Mardini being incarcerated in Athens' high-security Korydallos Prison.
 After more than three months in prison, Binder and Mardini were released on 5,000 Euro bail and could leave Greece.
 Mardini, Binder and further Greek activists for refugees were accused of human trafficking, money laundering, fraud and being members of a criminal organization, by Greek authorities.

-Court proceedings
+Court proceedings and final acquittal

 The defendants' lawyers said the Greek authorities failed to produce concrete evidence in support of the accusations.
 If convicted, the accused could be sentenced to 25 years in prison.
 Apart from the 24 former members of ERCI, a number of other humanitarian workers have been facing prosecution in Greece, similar to what happened in Italy, where providing aid to migrants has also been criminalised.

 On 18 November 2021, a court in Lesbos island adjourned the legal proceedings against the 24 members of ERCI, including Mardini and Binder, "due to lack of jurisdiction of the court" and referred the case to a higher court.
 On 18 November 2022, Mardini, Binder, and Greek fellow defendant Nassos Karakitsos attended their court summons at the first instance court, and declared that they had nothing to add to their earlier statements.
-Their trial was set to begin on 10 January 2023, facing charges classified as misdemeanor crimes, while the felony charges have not been concluded.
+Their trial was set to begin on 10 January 2023, facing charges classified as misdemeanour crimes, while the felony charges have not been concluded.

 After more than four years of protracted legal procedures, the trial began on 10 January 2023.
 On 13 January, the court ruled that the charges of espionage against Mardini and the other defendants were at least partially inadmissible and rejected the case.
 Among other procedural objections, these were the court's initial failure to translate documents for the foreign defendants into a language they could understand as well as faulty documentation of some of the charges.
-However, the charges of human trafficking remained and the defendants might have faced another trial.
+However, the charges of human trafficking remained, and the defendants might have faced another trial.
 According to a report in the German weekly Die Zeit, the verdict was not a complete acquittal for Mardini, Binder and the other defendants, but an intermediate win, and also a political signal in a procedure that a report by the European Parliament called the 'currently largest case of criminalizing solidarity in Europe'.
 Reporting on the day of the trial, The Washington Post said that there probably would not be another legal indictment, as the statute of limitations expired one month later.